 A vacuum dust control for hand-held wood sanders is a dust capture device that reduces airborne wood dust during sanding operations.

-Cutting boards and panels generates wood dust which can cause irritations or allergic reaction following contact with the skin, respiratory tract or eyes.
-Exposure to some wood dusts has also been linked to respiratory ailments such as occupational asthma and shown to be associated with nasal cancer.
+Installing and finishing flooring can generate construction dust which can cause chronic bronchitis and emphysema.
+Wood dust is another type of construction dust that can cause irritations or allergic reactions to the skin, respiratory tract and eyes.
+Exposure to some wood dust has also been linked to respiratory ailments such as occupational asthma and shown to be associated with nasal cancer.

 Wood dust that comes into contact with the eyes can cause watering, soreness and inflammation of the eyes (conjunctivitis).